Community Resourcing

 Mississauga, ON L5G 4S6

-This external list (sourced from call Bubbie) is a compilation of peer-led abolitionist support groups available/accessible online.
+Peer Support Groups: This external list (sourced from call Bubbie) is a compilation of peer-led abolitionist support groups available/accessible online.
 There are a variety of groups explicitly for folks who are Black, Indigenous, Neurodivergent, those with mental health concerns.

-Supports for family
+Supports for Family

-For family and kin affected by the incarceration of a loved one.
+Canadian Families and Corrections Network (CFCN): For family and kin affected by the incarceration of a loved one.
 CFCN does advocacy and push for policy change, publishes information booklets and storybooks for kids, conduct research, and offer unique programs and support groups.

-MOMS Ottawa is an Ottawa-based peer support group for women with loved ones in prison - but open to anyone within Canada with a loved one inside prison.
+Mothers Offering Mutual Support Ottawa (MOMS Ottawa): MOMS Ottawa is an Ottawa-based peer support group for women with loved ones in prison - but open to anyone within Canada with a loved one inside prison.
 They meet monthly to share practical information and advice about the justice and corrections process.

-Cell count is a magazine made by current and past prisoners, for current and past prisoners.
+Cell Count (PASAN): Cell count is a magazine made by current and past prisoners, for current and past prisoners.
 You can make submissions (drawings, writings, etc.) by mailing them to the address below, or by calling (they accept collect calls).
 Prisoners can get the magazine sent to them in prison by writing/calling PASAN/Cell Count, or by getting someone outside to sign you up on their online form.

 PASAN- Cell Count